Audio glossary

 Sound pressure levelThe sound pressure level is a logarithmic parameter describing the strength of a sound source.

-SPDIFDesignation for an optical interface via which sound signals can be transmitted by means of fibre optic cables.
+SPDIFDesignation for an optical interface via which sound signals can be transmitted by means of fiber optic cables.
 Another designation is TOSLINK.

-THXQuality guidelines for cinema sound initiated by Hollywood director George Lucas (Star Wars) with the basic idea that film sound should sound equally good in every cinema.
+THXQuality guidelines for cinema sound initiated by Hollywood director George Lucas (Star Wars) with the basic idea that film audio should sound equally good in every cinema.

-TOSLINKDesignation for an optical interface via which sound signals can be transmitted by means of fibre optic cables.
+TOSLINKDesignation for an optical interface via which sound signals can be transmitted by means of fiber optic cables.
 Another name is S/PDIF.

 Ultra HD BluRayUHD or 4K resolution is a resolution standard that can display up to 3,840 x 2,160 pixels instead of the conventional Blu-ray, which can display "only" 1920 x 1080 pixels.

 VESAAbbreviation for "Video Electronics Standards Association".
-VESA is a standardised settings for mounting flat screens, among other things.
+VESA is a standardized fitting for mounting flat screens, among other things, to walls

 Wave field synthesisWave Field Synthesis (WFS) is an acoustic reproduction technology that generates virtual spatial sound environments through wave fronts.